igormoiseev/XamarinHero/README.md

-# Xamarin-Unplugged
+# Xamarin Hero
-Xamarin Unplugged Files
+Xamarin Hero Nigeria
 Installing Visual Studio is not enough....
 There is another 2 hours plus of downloading and installing to get to your first successful Xamarin hello world app.
 Step 1
 Install VS 2015 + the Xamarin extension:  https://msdn.microsoft.com/en-us/library/mt613162.aspx